 Whether opting for unique wedding champagne flutes or a more traditional box of chocolates, consider whether the gifts you are choosing are practical.
 Fitting the theme is a nice touch, but it’s also worth considering if your favors will be useful for your guests in the future.
-For example, wine glasses can make a lovely, reusable wedding favor; but might not be practical for a destination wedding, for example, where transportation is required.
+For example, wine glasses can make a lovely, reusable wedding favor; but might not be practical for a destination wedding, where transportation is required.
 If your party is poolside, you may find that glassware is not permitted either.
 In these situations, you can opt for acrylic wine glasses to achieve the same elegant effect without the risk of breakages.
-Or distribute your wedding favors at the end of the celebration, so they leave the premises clean and unscathed.

 Some couples like to avoid this issue altogether and go for favors that can be used and enjoyed on the day, such as candies, cookies, or even donuts.
 This is where the previously mentioned personalized mason jars with lids can come into their own.
 More than robust enough to withstand travel and a great alternative to the far more fragile drinking glasses.
 Plus, they’ll have a pretty jar to use as a vase or a candle holder in the future.

 Many couples choose wedding favors that fall in line with a particular theme or color scheme.
 Choosing a theme is not compulsory, but should you opt for one then the options are truly limitless.
 Season-inspired events are common; a Fall wedding may guide your favor choice towards votives and wine glasses, or marshmallows in whiskey tumblers, drawing inspiration from romantic fires and warming drinks.
 Meanwhile, a summer wedding theme may call for sun cream and tote bags!